stefan-ernst/storymapping-site/docs/troubleshooting.md

 The selected board contains more than one project.
 You need to have Manage Sprints permission in all included projects.

+### Can not add issue to sprint, customfield_xxxxx can not be set

+Make sure the sprint field is visible on the edit issue screen.
+If you created your project from a template that is not the scrum template, you need to add this field manually.

 ### I can't find Story Mapping App in the project sidebar

 Currently only Software Projects are supported.
 You won't find the Sidebar item in Business or Jira Service Management projects.